 Dr. Mila Mogilevsky talks about proper candidacy for Radio-Frequency Ablation.
 Are you the right candidate?

 Dr. Mila Mogilevsky discusses the benefits of Radio-Frequency Ablation for knee pain.

 When Radiofrequency Ablation is performed on the knee, the procedure is done via small needles around the knee capsule.
 Three needles are inserted around the outside of the knee near the genicular nerves.
-These nerves are then ablated to help decrease pain from moderate to severe knee osteoarthritis.
+Gentle heat is applied near the nerves, and this helps decrease pain from moderate to severe knee osteoarthritis.
 There is minimal recovery time and no incisions are needed.
 Pain relief tends to be substantial, with over 80% reduction in symptoms and improvement in function.

 Conditions Treated With Radiofrequency Ablation

 Radiofrequency Ablation is a highly successful treatment utilized for a variety of conditions including: